ReZeroS/LeetCode/README.md

 # LeetCode

-Every problem got two files: test and answer.
+Every problem got three files: test, ncare and answer.

-The test.cpp is my code(or I do not care).
+The test.cpp is my code while ncare means I do not care.
 And almost all answer.cpp are from leetcode or other online way.